 We have an inexpensive table we bought from a neighbor for a few dollars, and we keep it next to the dining room table where we play our board games.
 The bottom shelf is used to store the games while the top of it is where we place the game pieces organizer.

 We use a bead organizer to hold all the game pieces.
-It was few dollars from Wal-Mart, and words great to hold a majority of the smaller pieces from these five games.
+It was a few dollars from Wal-Mart and works great to hold a majority of the smaller pieces from these five games.